EddyVinck/falcon-docs/docs/falcon-client/basics.md

 ### Server Side Rendering

-SSR take place when a website is first opened.
+SSR take place when a website is tfirst opened.
 All operations are carried out on the server and the browser gets an HTML with all information, same as with typical websites with static pages which search engines can index.
 After JavaScript is loaded the web turns into a "single page app" and works respectively.

 ### Dynamic meta description